 My daughter recently said to me “Mom we make your roasted vegetables and throw them in a salad with rotisserie chicken and it’s amazing.”
 So here it is: The Roasted Vegetable Salad!
-Beautiful, filling and warm, perfect for a chilly winter meal!
+Beautiful, filling and warm, perfect for a chilly fall/winter meal!

 Simply roast carrots, shallots, butternut squash, and parsnips tossed in olive oil and sea salt until the edges are crispy.

 …when veggies are roasted, place on top of your favorite greens and voila!
 A colorful, amazing, nutritious salad!

 You can keep it simple by adding shredded rotisserie chicken or serve with my Perfectly Tender Chicken Breast!

 Tips and what you will need: Butternut Squash can be a easy to work with or a real pain!
 Click here to learn to easily work with butternut squash.
 You will need a rimmed cookie sheet and parchment paper.
 This salad is grain free, gluten free, dairy free and Whole 30 Compliant.